 In 1952, Dr. Orentreich realized that donor hair from the back and side of the head was resilient and would not succumb to male pattern hair loss even when transplanted to other parts of the head.
 He referred to this as donor dominance.
 While Dr. Orentreich’s theory was correct, his technique for the process was crude and led to an appearance commonly referred to as “hair plugs,” which gave the industry a poor reputation.

-Follicular Unit Transplantation (FUT) followed, which involved transplanting a strip of scalp.
+Follicle Unit Transplantation (FUT) followed, which involved transplanting a strip of scalp.
 While it looked better than the crude hair plug technique, it left a visible scar on the back of the head.
-Follicular Unit Extraction (FUE) solved that problem.
+Follicle Unit Excision (FUE) solved that problem.
 By transplanting only one to three follicles at a time with modern techniques, a more natural-looking result is possible.

 The today the latest in hair restoration procedures is FUE using the ARTAS® robotic system for ultra-precise transplantation that involves minimal scarring.
 Dr. Gohil is an expert in robotic FUE using the ARTAS® robot.